adamkhakhar/blackjack/README.txt

     -Future developments can include creating a user interface with graphics, implementing suits for each card, providing the double down feature, and betting.
+    -Extensive testing and all case consideration can be implemented for each function in the program; however, for such a simple program, I chose to test informally via the I/0.